Domain Generalization: A Survey: Background

 In computer vision, a seminal work done by Torralba and Efros~\cite{torralba2011unbiased} raised attention on the cross-domain generalization issue.
 They performed a thorough investigation into the cross-dataset generalization performance of object recognition models using six popular benchmark datasets.
 Their findings suggested that dataset biases, which are difficult to avoid, can lead to poor generalization performance.
 For example, as shown in~\cite{torralba2011unbiased}, a person classifier trained on Caltech101~\cite{fei2004learning} obtained a very low accuracy (11.8\%) on LabelMe~\cite{russell2008labelme}, though its same-dataset performance was near-perfect (99.6\%).
 Following~\cite{torralba2011unbiased}, Khosla et al.~\cite{khosla2012undoing} targeted the cross-dataset generalization problem in classification and detection tasks, and proposed to learn domain-specific bias vectors and domain-agnostic weight vectors based on support vector machine (SVM) classifiers.
-In recent years, the DG problem has also been studied for various computer vision applications, such as instance retrieval~\cite{zhou2021osnet,zhou2020learning}, image segmentation~\cite{yue2019domain,volpi2018generalizing,huang2021fsdr}, face recognition~\cite{shi2020towards}, and face anti-spoofing~\cite{shao2019multi,wang2020cross}.